CaNS-World/CaNS/doc/INFO_COMPILING.md

 Typing `make library` will build the 2DECOMP&FFT library; then typing `make` will compile the code and copy the executable `cans` and input file `dns.in` to a `run/` folder.

 Finally, the choice of compiler `FCOMP` (see `src/configs/flags.mk`), and profile flags `FFLAGS_*` (see `src/configs/flags.mk`) can easily be overloaded, for instance, as: `make FC=ftn FFLAGS=-O2`.

+Note: the older Makefile with explicit dependencies which was used in previous versions to compile CaNS is still present under `src/` (`makefile`).
+The pre-processing options above can be added there by appending `-D_[FEATURE]` to the variable `OTH` in the `makefile`.